MohamedKamil-hub/Portfolio/_portfolio/personalized-greeting-docker.md

     FROM alpine:latest

-And then i add CMD so the command initiates automatically when started, so idont have to echo manually sh is used to summon a shell to take arguments
+And then i add CMD so the command initiates automatically when started, so idont have to echo manually "sh" is used to summon a shell to take arguments
-"-c" is to tell the shell that is gonna receive arguments the first argument 1 which has custom value but :- indicates World as the default value if nothing else inputted And "--" tells linux to take everything that follows as $1 $2...
+"-c" is to tell the shell that is gonna receive arguments the NAME has a custom value (we will assign the value later on) but :- indicates World as the default value if nothing else inputted

-    CMD  [ "sh", "-c", "echo Hello, ${1:-World}!", "--" ]
+    CMD ["sh", "-c", "echo Hello, ${NAME:-World}!"]